charliezye/charlie-vault/Work/Job Search/B&D Job.md

 #### Culture Fit Questions
 - Who will I primarily be communicating with to meet needs (who is my top priority client)
 	- I assume I am building a product to the specifications of the companies buying it and your company management
-	- How will I be assisted in conforming management vision
+	- How will I be assisted in developing management vision into product that also meets needs of customers?
+	- Do you anticipate any particular vision concerns/conflicts that may arise?

 ##### Industries/Products B&D Serve
 "Bearing Supplier"